-TIAA is a financial services company serving individuals who work in the academic, research, medical, cultural and government fields.
+TIAA is a retirement company serving individuals who work in the academic, research, medical, cultural and government fields.
 TIAA offers a wide range of financial solutions, including investing, banking, advice and guidance, and retirement services that help customers reach their financial goals in a manner consistent with TIAA's mission.
-In its oversight role, the TIAA Board is guided by this mission.
+In its oversight role, the TIAA Board of Trustees is guided by this mission.
 In accordance with the laws of the State of New York, the management of the property, business and affairs of TIAA is the responsibility of the TIAA Board.
 Like most organizations, the Board has delegated the day-to-day management of TIAA to its officers and employees.

 TIAA is committed to creating and adhering to strong corporate governance policies and practices that are designed to maintain high standards of oversight, integrity and ethics.
-The chart below provides highlights of the Company's corporate governance practices as it relates to the TIAA Board.
-This section also provides a more detailed overview of TIAA's corporate governance practices, including the Board leadership structure, the criteria used in selecting Trustee candidates and the responsibilities of the Board and each of its committees.
+The box below provides highlights of the Company's corporate governance practices as they relate to the TIAA Board.